4d/docs/docs/commands-legacy/call-form.md

 In *formula*, you designate the 4D code to be executed in the context of the *window* parent process.
 You can pass either:

-* a **formula object** (see [Formula Objects](https://doc4d.github.io/docs/en/API/FunctionClass.html#formula-objects)).
+* a **formula object** (see *Formula Objects*).
 Formula objects can encapsulate any executable expressions, including functions and project methods;
 * a **string** containing the name of a project method.

 You can also pass parameters to the formula using one or more *param* parameters.
-You can use [sequential parameters](https://doc4d.github.io/docs/en/Concepts/parameters.html#sequential-parameters) or, if the formula expression is a function or a project method, [named parameters](https://doc4d.github.io/docs/en/Concepts/parameters.html#named-parameters).
+You can use *sequential parameters* or, if the formula expression is a function or a project method, *named parameters*.
 Upon starting execution in the context of the form, the process formula receives the parameter values either in the named parameters, or in *$1*, *$2*, and so on.
 Remember that arrays cannot be passed as parameters.
 Furthermore, in the context of the **CALL FORM** command, the following additional considerations need to be taken into account:

 * Pointers to tables or fields are allowed.
 * Pointers to variables, particularly local and process variables, are not recommended since these variables may be undefined at the moment they are being accessed by the process method.